google/horologist/docs/media3-backend.md

-These build on top of the [Media3](https://developer.android.com/jetpack/androidx/releases/media3) player featuring ExoPlayer which is optimised for Wear Playback, and is the standard playback engine for Wear media apps.
+These build on top of the [Media3](https://developer.android.com/jetpack/androidx/releases/media3) player featuring ExoPlayer which is optimised for Wear Playback, and is the standard playback engine for Wear OS media apps.

 All functionality is demonstrated in the `media-sample` app, and as such is not described here with extensive code samples.